Mastodon (social network): Rise of user population

 Not long after, it quickly gained popularity and became the dominant platform in the fediverse and overtaking the previous platform, GNU social.
 The global use had risen from 766,500 users as of 1 August 2017, to 1 million users on 1 December 2017.

-In November 2017 artists, writers, and entrepreneurs such as Chuck Wendig, John Scalzi, Melanie Gillman and later John O'Nolan joined in.
+In November 2017 artists, writers, and entrepreneurs such as Chuck Wendig, John Scalzi, Melanie Gillman and later John O'Nolan joined Mastodon.

 Another spike in popularity came in March through April 2018, due to the concerns about user privacy raised by the #deletefacebook effort.

 Membership of Mastodon and other alternative social media sites increased in early December 2018 after Tumblr announced its intention to ban all adult content from the site.

 In November 2019, nearly 20,000 Twitter users in India temporarily shifted to Mastodon over complaints by users against Twitter's moderation policies.

-To circumvent the increasing online censorship of social networks in mainland China, an increasing number of Chinese-language users have chosen to migrate to Mastodon in 2022.
+To circumvent the increasing online censorship of social networks in mainland China, an increasing number of Chinese-language users chose to migrate to Mastodon in 2022.